alexrutar/banditvis/README.md

 This Bandit Visualization module provides an easy-to-use library for implementing and visualizing various Bandit algorithms and environments in machine learning.
 If you are looking for the following, this library is not for you:
 - You want something fast and efficient,
 - You want a tool to run very large simulations

 It is good to use if you want to
 - Visualize your algorithms in various ways
-- Easily add new algorithms to the existing ones (fully in python and numpy) -
+- Easily add new algorithms to the existing ones (fully in python and numpy)

 ## Usage
-This library is dependent on the following modules:
+The library is implemented in python3.
+This library is dependent also on the following modules, and you must have them installed to run this:
-- yaml
+- yaml (text parsing)
-- numpy
+- numpy (math)
-- matplotlib
-- scipy
+- scipy (stats)
+- matplotlib (creating graphs)

-## Minilanguage Syntax
+### Minilanguage Syntax
+### Example Files

+## How it Works
+The *Build* folder countains five sub-folders:
+- Core: Underlying Bandit algorithms and environment
+- Parse: Take a user input file (see minilanguage syntax) and builds a dictionary of values
+- DataGen: Runs the simulations to create external data folders
+- Plot: Makes plots and animations
+- Formatting: extraneous tools that don't fit anywhere (TODO move this thing somewhere else)

+Here is an overview of what the program does:
+- The user inputs a file using `python3 run.py user_file.txt` from the command line. `run.py` is the general process manager that calls the appropriate functions when necessary
+- The *user_file* is passed to the *text_parse* module which uses YAML to convert the user input into a rudimentary dictionary.
+This dictionary is passed to a dictionary checker which checks general consistency and establishes some defaults.
+- Now that the dictionary is finished, it will no longer be modified.
+It is passed as an argument to the various functions in the *DataGen* module, depending on the type of data that is desired, then passed to the *Plot* module to make various plots. *Histogram* and *Variable* plots depend on generated or existing data to build the plots.
+- For animations, the bandit is run inline using an update function, without generating external data.

+#### Making Histograms - `Histogram`
+#### Making Variable Plots - `Variable`
+#### Making Animations - `Visualize`

 ## Further Details

-### Build File Structure
+### Overall File Structure
-(note: the current file structure is temporary and bound to change) The *Build* folder countains five sub-folders:
+_(note: the current file structure is temporary and bound to change)_

-- Core: Files relevant to the underlying Bandit algorithms and environment
-- Parse: Files used to take an user-input file
+### The _Build_ Directory
+#### Build/Core
+#### Build/Parse
+#### Build/DataGen
+#### Build/Plot
+#### Multiprocessor Rules

 ### Notes
 The critical importance of core_dict